 Dennis chaired the PAG Section in 2000 and continued to serve as a member-at-large until his death; and he served as editor of the 1995 book, “Practical Public Affairs in an Era of Change.”
 He served on the International Editorial Board for the Journal of Public Affairs and was a member of the Los Angeles Chapter of PRSA.
 Dennis is missed by all who knew him, and remembered for the great good he did in furthering our profession.

+We are currently accepting nominations for the 2014 Award.
 Any PRSA member may nominate a candidate for the award.
 The letter of nomination must contain the following information:

 Nominees will be judged based on the following criteria: